mm80843/T3.5/docs/Benef/PBN__Benef_1087.md

 # __Reduction in transmission via body fluids__

-## Name of the Benefit

-Reduces the risk of transmission from infected patients

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved safety and reduced risk for healthcare worker](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1215.md)